World’s top miners keep performing but investors unimpressed

 After several years of sluggish activity, M&A picked up significantly in 2018.
 The value of announced transactions rose 137% to $30 billion, driven by a flurry of activity in the gold sector, the on-going push by miners to optimise their portfolios, and momentum to acquire energy metals projects.

-Rossouw comments further: “This renewed appetite for large transactions looks as though it will continue throughout 2019, with the deal value announced to 30 April 2019 already surpassing the value of all the announced deals in 2017.
+“The renewed appetite for large transactions looks set to continue this year, with announced deal value to 30 April already exceeding the whole of 2017,” said Mr O’Callaghan.
+“Post merger disposal of non-core assets in revised portfolios will support more deals activity in the near term.”

 Gold sector consolidating